younghhk/BLCSC/README.md

 Michigan State University: Hyokyoung G. Hong

-Harvard University: David C. Christiani and his lab.
+Harvard University: David C. Christiani and his lab

 #### Covariance-insured screening
  * By incorporating the inter-feature dependence, a covariance-insured screening approach is proposed to identify predictors that are jointly informative but marginally weakly associated with outcomes.